PEP011: Pelvic Floor Disorders

-Concept and Objectives: This course is set at the level of a typical 3 credit post-licensure, introductory level course.
+This course is set at the level of a typical 3 credit post-licensure, introductory level course.
 The course is targeted to licensed / certified clinicians such as psychologists, counselors, physical therapists, social workers, nurses, and physicians as well as to graduate students.
-Students learn by watching audiovisual lectures provided on CDs, watching several movies, reading assignments both from materials provided on the CD and standard texts, and interacting with their instructor via e-mail.
+Students learn by watching audiovisual lectures provided on the course web site, watching movies demonstrating recording techniques and interviews, reading assignments both from materials provided on the web site and standard texts, and interacting with their instructor via e-mail.
 They answer short essay questions after each lecture rather than taking exams.
 Previous students have found that this course takes between 45 and 95 hours of work to perform.

 Learning objectives: The course objective is to provide the depth of knowledge in pelvic area A&P, psychophysiology, biofeedback equipment, and training techniques which clinicians require to perform psychophysiologically oriented assessments and biofeedback and other behaviorally based interventions for pelvic floor disorders.
 This information is crucial to effectively adding these techniques to a clinician’s practice.